josrojas/ReactApexApi/README.md

 # Apex Maps - Documentation 📋

-App to see the current maps rotation in Apex Legends using an API from `apexlegendsstatus.com`.
+App to see the current maps rotation and legends upgrades of Apex Legends using an API from `apexlegendsstatus.com`.

 This project was made using the next technologies: